 Payments of the care component of DLA or the daily living component of PIP continue to be affected by stays in residential accommodation where these costs are being met from public funds.
 This applies to children as well as to adults in residential accommodation.

-See our guide to claiming DLA for a child [PDF] for more details of these rules.
+See our guide to Benefits if your child is in residential accommodation for more details of these rules.

 Call our free helpline for advice if your child is in residential care but the costs of this are being fully met by the NHS rather than by your local authority.